edgexfoundry/edgex-docs/docs_src/microservices/core/data/Ch-CoreData.md

 In the diagram below, an example event/reading collection is depicted.
 The event coming from the “motor123” device has two readings (or sensed values).
 The first reading indicates that the motor123 device reported the pressure of the motor was 1300 (the unit of measure might be something like PSI).

+!!! edgey "EdgeX 2.0"
+    In EdgeX 2.0, Value Descriptors have been removed.
+The ResourceName in a reading provides an indication of the data read.
+The other properties of that were in Value Descriptor (min, max, default value, unit of measure, etc.) can all be obtained from the Resource (in core metadata's resource properties associated to each Resource which are associated to a device profile) by ResourceName.
+ValueType property is also provided in the Reading so that the data type of the value is immediately available without having to do a lookup in core metadata.

 ![image](EdgeX_Event-Reading.png)

 The value type property (shown as type above) on the reading lets the consumer of the information know that the value is an integer, base 64.
 The second reading indicates that the motor123 device also reported the temperature of the motor was 120 at the same time it reported the pressure (perhaps in degrees Fahrenheit).